threefoldtech/info_grid/src/tfchain/tfchain.md

 A connection price is set to every new Node that boots on the Grid.
 This connection price influences the amount of TFT farmed in a period.
 The connection price set on a node is permanent.
 The DAO can propose the increase / decrease of the connection price.
 At the time of writing the connection price is set to $ 0.08.
 When the DAO proposes a connection price and the vote is passed, new nodes will attach to the new connection price.

-See [tfchain_dao](/dashboard/dao_voting/dao_voting.md#an-introduction-to-the-dao-concept) on how the DAO can change the connection price.

 ## Node Certifiers

 Node certifiers are entities who are allowed to set a node's certification level to `Certified`.
 The DAO can propose to add / remove entities that can certify nodes.
 This is usefull for allowing approved resellers of Threefold nodes to mark nodes as Certified.
 A certified node farms 25% more tokens than `Diy` a node.